-Description Data analytics (statistical analysis and state estimation) - improving the quality and quantity of our data to enable subsequent analysis; including additional data sources such as that form LV monitoring and smart meters, and/or improving the existing data sources (E.g. PI data).
-Links with DSO proposition.
-Background We are in the process of increasing our level of network monitoring from only primary substations and above (i.e. c800 major sites), to tens of thousands of secondary (distribution) substations, together with smart metering data.
-Without application of data science techniques, we will not be in a position to turn this data (and the errors that may be present) into information that can drive suitable actions.
-Opportunity With the development of data science technique, we will be able to improve the quality of data, to a position that can enable us to turn the significant quantity of data we will be recording across highly utilised LV and HV networks into valuable information.
+DescriptionData analytics (statistical analysis and state estimation) - improving the quality and quantity of our data to enable subsequent analysis; including additional data sources such as that form LV monitoring and smart meters, and/or improving the existing data sources (e.g. PI data).
+Links with DSO proposition.BackgroundWe are in the process of increasing our level of network monitoring from only primary substations and above (i.e. c800 major sites), to tens of thousands of secondary (distribution) substations, together with smart metering data.
+Without application of data science techniques, we will not be in a position to turn this data (and the errors that may be present) into information that can drive suitable actions.With the development of data science technique, we will be able to improve the quality of data, to a position that can enable us to turn the significant quantity of data we will be recording across Backgroundand above (i.e. c800 major sites), to tens of thousands of secondary (distribution) substations, together with smart metering data.
+Without application of data science techniques, we will not be in a position to turn this data (and the errors that may be present) into information that can drive suitable actions.With the development of data science technique, we will be able to improve the quality of data, to Opportunity highly utilised LV and HV networks into valuable information.
 This information can then enable us to better understand losses and determine the most appropriate losses mitigation strategies, both on the monitored networks, and for application across the wider network.
 Options The options are to either focus only on enabling net zero, or to focus on both net zero and high losses sections of the network (with regard to enhanced monitoring).
-Proposal As part of our DSO strategy and in line with our obligations to support net zero, we will continue with rolling out LV monitoring, and will expand our capabilities to analyse this data, together with other data sources such as smart meters and other network monitoring (e.g. pole mounted reclosers).
+ProposalAs part of our DSO strategy and in line with our obligations to support net zero, we will continue with rolling out LV monitoring, and will expand our capabilities to analyse this data, together with other data sources such as smart meters and other network monitoring (e.g. pole mounted reclosers).
 The specific proposal with regard to losses is to i) ensure high loss networks are considered for enhanced monitoring (in addition to the natural synergy with highly utilised networks), and to ii) ensure data considerations include the need for improving losses understanding and actions.
 Action type Adopt Losses impact High - difficult to quantify.
 Scorecard Metrics Not proposed - rollout is led by net zero facilitation.